Strive-School/ai_setup/operating_system/MacOS.md

 You are here because you invested in an (expensive) awesome computer.
 Let's get it AI ready!

+## Launching your terminall
+All the code snippets you see in this tutorial are meant to be launched from your Terminal.

 ## Command Line Tools
 First, you must have xcode.
 Here is an article explaining [why](https://www.quora.com/What-is-Xcode-and-why-do-I-need-it)